Cource/wi-ck/README.md

 - Stop the monitor interface
 - Crack the capture file
 - Makes your life easier(if you are a hacker)

- ## Install:
+## Installation:
-To install this scirpt:
+Just run:
-- do sudo chmod +x ./Install
+- python Install
-- do sudo ./Install inside wi-ck folder
+inside of the wi-ck folder

 ## Changelog:
 <pre>